Configuration in the web interface

 If your TrueConf Group has internet access, you can use online activation:

-The serial number of the terminal is located on the bottom of the case.
+The terminal's serial number is located on the bottom of the casing.

 2. Click Activate;

-In case of issues with online activation, use one of the offline methods described below.
+If you encounter any issues with online activation, please use one of the offline methods described below.

 # Offline activation